Articles on: Trading Essentials

 Overview

-There are two types of Take Profit/Exit Ladder:
+There are two types of Take Profit/Exit Ladders:

 The Take Profit / Exit Ladder can be combined with any Entry type: Standard, Stop Order, Trailing Stop or Ladder.